MarketSquare/robotframework-robocop/README.rst

 Values
 -------
-Original *RoboCop* - a fictional cybernetic police officer - was following 3 prime directives which also drive the progress of Robocop:
+Original *RoboCop* - a fictional cybernetic police officer - was following 3 prime directives which also drive the progress of Robocop linter:

     First Directive: **Serve the public trust**